 What is known

-Evidence supports the use of either oral or parenteral opioids for relieving the symptom of dyspnoea.
+Evidence supports the use of either oral or parenteral opioids for relieving the symptom of dyspnoea, and most of this evidence relates to morphine.
 There is no evidence to support the use of nebulised opioids, however.
+A recent systematic review identified low level evidence for the efficacy of fentanyl for dyspnoea.

 The use of nebulised frusemide for dyspnoea has been investigated.
 A recent systematic review suggests it is a promising approach, although the included studies were small and diverse.

 Research from small trials supports non-pharmacological interventions including general support, breathing re-training, activity planning and adaptation strategies, counselling and relaxation.
-[1, 10] These are complex interventions and it is not clear which components in the package may be most effective.
-A recent Cochrane review has not identified strong evidence to support these interventions, however, most studies were not done in a palliative care population and were small.
+[1,10] These are complex interventions and it is not clear which components in the package may be most effective.
 Nurse or physiotherapist-led interventions including breathlessness clinics may improve management of dyspnoea in palliative care patients with lung cancer.
-For Chronic Obstructive Pulmonary Disease (COPD) patients who are able to participate in pulmonary rehabilitation, there is evidence of a clinically significant benefit in terms of dyspnoea, fatigue and wellbeing.
+For Chronic Obstructive Pulmonary Disease (COPD) patients who are able to participate in pulmonary rehabilitation, there is evidence of a clinically significant benefit in terms of dyspnoea, fatigue and wellbeing and home-based physiotherapy interventions may also offer benefit.

 What it means in practice